LetterN/Nomi-CEu-Modern/README.md

 # Nomifactory
-There are currently multiblock branches for developpment
+There are currently multiples branches for developpment